Zypherkill/Zypherkill/README.md

 From a small suburbon area in Värmland and currently studying web development in Karlstad Sweden and graduating in the summer of 2026.
 Likes to work with UI/UX Design and do a lot of work in Figma and development in React but I can also build a solid Backend with NodeJS in AWS/Serverless and Express.
 I am currently employed part-time as a tennis coach where I live and focus on teaching adults and high school kids the way of tennis.

 ## My IT Journey
 About 10 years ago I built my first gaming pc and that is where my love for computer hardware began, my knowledge about every single component is wide and I continued to explore the world of IT.
 In the game World of Warcraft is where my love for UI Design began as I made UI's for myself and my friends to improve the experience.
-Thanks to the growth of my interest in UI design I got interested in designing websites and decided to pursue a career into it.
+Thanks to the growth of my interest in UI design I got interested in designing websites and decided to pursue a career in it.

 ## Tekniker